ReactiveX/RxKotlin/README.md

 Use RxKotlin 2.x versions to target RxJava 2.x.

-The maintainers do not update the RxJava dependency version for every RxJava release, so you should explicitly add the desired RxJava dependency version to your `pom.xml` or `build.gradle`.
+The maintainers do not update the RxJava dependency version for every RxJava release, so you should explicitly add the desired RxJava dependency version to your `pom.xml` or `build.gradle(.kts)`.

 ## Build